SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 These requirements do not have to be implemented by types that conform to the protocol.
 Optional requirements are prefixed by the ``optional`` modifier as part of the protocol's definition.
+When you use a method or property in an optional requirement, its type automatically becomes an optional.
+For example,
+a method of type ``(Int) -> String`` becomes ``((Int) -> String)?``.
+Note that the entire function type is wrapped in the optional, not method's the return value.

 An optional protocol requirement can be called with optional chaining, to account for the possibility that the requirement was not implemented by a type that conforms to the protocol.
+You check for an implementation of an optional method by writing a question mark after the name of the method when it is called, such as ``someOptionalMethod?(someArgument)``.
 For information on optional chaining, see :doc:`OptionalChaining`.

-You check for an implementation of an optional requirement by writing a question mark after the name of the requirement when it is called, such as ``someOptionalMethod?(someArgument)``.
-Optional property requirements, and optional method requirements that return a value, will always return an optional value of the appropriate type when they are accessed or called, to reflect the fact that the optional requirement may not have been implemented.

 .. note::